mpnally/Terrifically-Simple-JSON/README.md

 I've seen that those features cause significant friction in practical API programming.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for Terrifically Simple JSON.

 Terrifically Simple JSON has few concepts, and those it has are mostly stolen from elsewhere.
-The value is in what was taken out, not what was put in.
+The value is in what was taken out, not what was left in.

 ## _
 <a name="footnote1"><sup>1</sup></a> Terrifically Simple JSON could also be used in other contexts where JSON is used. <a href="#ref1">↩</a>